Cross-Class Feature Augmentation for Class Incremental Learning: Experiments

 \subsection{Results on CIFAR-100}

 We compare the proposed approach, referred to as Cross-Class Feature Augmentation (CCFA), with existing state-of-the-art class incremental learning methods.
-We incorporate CCFA into four baseline models including UCIR~\cite{hou2019learning}\footnote{We conducted UCIR experiments using the code implemented in the PODNet repository.}, PODNet~\cite{douillard2020podnet}\footnote{https://github.com/arthurdouillard/incremental\_learning.pytorch}, AANet~\cite{liu2021adaptive}\footnote{https://github.com/yaoyao-liu/class-incremental-learning}, and AFC~\cite{kang2022class}\footnote{https://github.com/kminsoo/AFC}.
+We incorporate CCFA into four baseline models including PODNet~\cite{douillard2020podnet}\footnote{https://github.com/arthurdouillard/incremental\_learning.pytorch}, AANet~\cite{liu2021adaptive}\footnote{https://github.com/yaoyao-liu/class-incremental-learning}, and AFC~\cite{kang2022class}\footnote{https://github.com/kminsoo/AFC}.
 Note that we run three experiments with three different orders for CIFAR-100 and report the average performance.
 Table~\ref{tab:main_table_cifar} demonstrates that the proposed method consistently improves accuracy on three baseline models in various scenarios, and achieves the state-of-the-art performance.
-Especially for PODNet, we observe that our method boosts the original PODNet by large margins in all settings, which are more than 2\% points.